How is the gpx file unique?

 To obtain the files + associated free update report write to me at:

-If you want to take a hard copy print-out with you a pdf file can also be supplied at no extra cost.
+If you would also like the gps waypoint data in tabular format, either to print out or to take digitally, a pdf file can be supplied at no extra cost.